UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Introduction

 \begin{itemize}

 \item[$\bullet$] We reveal the importance of spatial encoding for implicit functions on 2D images through analysis and experiments.

 \item[$\bullet$] We introduce a series of architecture designs such as deep coordinate fusion and residual MLP that work well with spatial encoding.
-Without these designs, the effectiveness of applying spatial encoding in implicit functions would be largely reduced.
+Without these designs, the effectiveness of applying spatial encoding in implicit functions would be vastly reduced.

-\item[$\bullet$] Our \mname{} sets the new SOTA on arbitrary-scale super-resolution.
-The performance of \mname{} surpasses LIIF on the DIV2K validation set under all resolution scales and beats prior arts on other 5 benchmark datasets under a majority of the testing schemes. \end{itemize}
+\item[$\bullet$] Our \mname{} sets the new SOTA on arbitrary-scale SR. The performance of \mname{} surpasses LIIF on the DIV2K validation set under all resolution scales.
+Meanwhile, \mname{} also beats prior arts on other five benchmark datasets under a majority of the testing schemes. \end{itemize}